 Since most car insurance companies waive your deductible when it comes to covering a broken windshield, the cost to repair or replace it can very likely be covered in full by your car insurance policy.

 Ultimately it depends on what incident causes the damage to your windshield and if you have liability, collision, or comprehensive coverage, but it is certainly worth finding out what type of coverage you have.

-Repairing a small chip or crack is much easier and a lot less risky than having a completely broken windshield.
+Repairing a small chip or crack is much easier and less risky than having a completely broken windshield.
 Make sure your car insurance includes windshield damage coverage.
 Cracked windshield insurance can save you tons of money in the long run!